 Positano on the Amalfi Coast in south west Italy © iacomino FRiMAGES/Shutterstock

+Piazza San Marco is always crowded but it's the most famous square in Venice, one of Europe’s great urban spaces and a cultural icon you simply cannot afford to miss in Italy.
 Home to St Mark's Basilica and the legendary Campanile, the square is so famous it's mostly just known as La Piazza.
 Once you've visited Venice, you may want to avoid tourists for a while, so try some of the lesser-known places to see in Italy instead.

+And of course, among the best things to do in Italy while in Venice is to take a ride on the gondola.
 A gondola is no longer a form of transport but rather an adjunct to the tourist industry.
-But however much the gondola’s image has become tarnished, it is an astonishingly graceful craft, perfectly designed for negotiating the tortuous and shallow waterways: a gondola displaces so little water, and the gondoliers are so dexterous, that there’s hardly a canal in the city they can’t negotiate.
+But however much the gondola’s image has become tarnished, it is an astonishingly graceful craft, perfectly designed for negotiating the tortuous and shallow waterways.

 Enjoy a weekend getaway in the most romantic of cities with our tailor-made trip to Venice.

-Find more accommodation options to stay in Venice
+Find more accommodation options to stay in Venice.

 Strolling Piazza San Marco is one of the best things to do in Venice © Shutterstock